incountry/sdk-nodejs/README.md

 #### Search options

-The `options` parameter defines the `limit` - number of records that are returned, the `offset`- the starting index used for record pagination, and the `sort` - for the list of keys to sort the results.
+The `options` parameter provides the following choices to manipulate the search results:
+- `limit` allows to limit the total number of records returned;
+- `offset` allows to specify the starting index used for records pagination;
+- `sort` allows to sort the returned records by one or multiple keys;

 ##### Fields that records can be sorted by:
 ```typescript